-C.) Reduced operating costs such that the CCMUA’s user rate is actually lower than it was in 1996.
-Specifically, the CCMUA has held its rate for the past 15 years, with three rate cuts, while simultaneously improving environmental performance
+- Reduced operating costs such that the CCMUA’s user rate is actually lower than it was in 1996 after considering the effects of inflation.
+Specifically, the CCMUA has held its rate for 15 years, during this period while simultaneously improving environmental performance.

-The CCMUA is in the process of completing a new sludge drying facility which will help to reduce its operating costs and also reduce odors.
-The CCMUA is also in the process of investigating the possibility of implementing solar power at the treatment plant.
+The CCMUA has completed a new sludge drying facility which reduced its operating costs and also reduced odors.
+The CCMUA also has installed 1.8 million watts of solar panels which supply 10% of the energy needs at the treatment plant.
 The CCMUA is continually seeking opportunities to improve environmental performance and minimize cost to its ratepayers.

 Environmental Management System Manual